bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 Please note that [you need a workaround for endpoints that require `Authorization` headers](#prohibited-authorization-header).

-During the **Download** step we run `GET` requests against the URL that we received from the previous step, and can optionally transform the result with JSONPath.
+During the **Download** step we run `GET` requests against the URL that we received from the previous step, and can optionally transform the result with ResultSelectors and JSONPath.

 Finally, we map the data to our DynamoDB format and **persist** it.
-The data storage doesn't have to be DynamoDB, but can also be other ones like S3.
+You can also use a different data storage as longs as it is listed on the [Step Functions service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) or is accessible via HTTP.
+At the time of writing S3 is not listed on the service integrations page.

 An experienced Step Functions user might notice that in principle we only need the Download step and can change/omit the other steps as needed.
 In our first example, we will focus on the core use case of getting 3rd party data